 Race fans know that BMW’s race team stands proudly by their logo while striving to beat everything and anything Porsche.
 This racing passion led to the development of the M-1 Pro and a Le Mans victory in 1999.

-If you want to receive the best that AMG has to offer—you’re going to have to dig deep within your wallet.
+If you want to receive the best that AMG offers, you will have to dig deep into your wallet.
 More affordable models within BMW’s M division feature straight-six engines and eye-catching aesthetics that overshadow less expensive AMG vehicles.
-Take a look at AMG’s A45 hatchback, and chances are you’ll want to opt for a Performance M2 or a used M3 (definitely not a 2022 M3 with those front grilles).
+Look at AMG’s A45 hatchback; chances are you’ll want to opt for a Performance M2 or a used M3 (definitely not a 2022 M3 with those front grilles).

 So, there you have it.
 BMW M triumphs over Mercedes-Benz AMG.
 Do you agree with our verdict?
 Feel free to comment your thoughts in our social media feed to expand the conversation.